Stories by Storie

 The mystery genre is great for engaging kids while keeping them challenged.
 Young readers love finding clues and piecing them together like a puzzle.
 They must use observations, inferences, and deductive reasoning to determine the solution before the last page.
 Here are some great mystery books for kids to share in the classroom or at home.

-You can click on any of the covers below to learn more about each of these mysteries or find all of these books on my Amazon page.
+You can click on any of the titles below to learn more about each of these mysteries or find all of these books on my Amazon page.

 we are a participant in the amazon services llc associates program, an affiliate advertising program designed to provide a means for us to earn fees by linking to amazon.com and affiliated sites.